 In Haley’s speech, after highlighting her credentials as the former governor of South Carolina along with her stint at the United Nations — a locale that she described as “a place where dictators, murderers and thieves denounce America … and then put their hands out and demand that we pay their bills,” she criticized the Obama-Biden administration and cautioned against a Biden-Harris one.
 She likewise sought to dispel the growing idea that the United States is “irredeemably racist” by talking about her upbringing in an Indian Sikh immigrant family in South Carolina — as a “brown girl in a black and white world,” as Haley put it.
 Instead she described the United States as a “work in progress,” that can be made freer and better for everyone.

 In a rebuke of anarchy across the United States, Haley spoke of the possibility of racial reconciliation, citing the 2015 Charleston church shooting by a white supremacist in her own state and the subsequent bipartisan and multiracial efforts to remove Confederate symbols from the state capitol.
 In Haley’s words, “What happened then should give us hope now.
 America isn’t perfect.
 But the principles we hold dear are perfect.
 If there’s one thing I’ve learned, it’s that even on our worst day, we are blessed to live in America.”

+As painful as it was to my sanity to watch the convention, it does clue us in on the potential future of our country.
 One thing is for certain, despite the strange but well put-together display that was the RNC, there are certain messages from those four nights that will resonate with a wider variety of Americans than just the President’s base.
 If Donald Trump can act on the messages of support for working-class Americans in addition to dialling back his rhetoric on race, four more years in office may just be in his reach.